henrypoydar/couchrest-rails/README.md

 Push up your views via rake (`rake couchdb:views:push`) or within your code or console (`CouchrestRails::Views.push`).

+For models, inherit from CouchRestRails::Document, which hooks up CouchRest::ExtendedDocument to your CouchDB backend:

+    class YourCouchDoucment < CouchRestRails::Document
+      ...
+    end

+See the CouchRest documentation and specs for more information about CouchRest::ExtendedDocument.

 ## Further development and testing

 To run the test suite, you'll need rspec installed with rspec-rails library enabled for the host application.
 You can run the tests in the following way: